ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 To use Codecov, you will need to create an account on Codecov and link your GitHub repository to Codecov.
 Follow [this guide](https://docs.codecov.com/docs/quick-start) to get started with Codecov.

-Make sure to save the Repository Upload Token, as it will be used in next section to configure the GitHub Actions workflows.
+Make sure to save the Repository Upload Token, as it will be used in the next section to configure the GitHub Actions workflows.

 ## GitHub